 What you’ll need:

 Paper of your choosing.
-I used a mix of four: IQ Color Trend Gold and Lavendar, Color Smooth Marmor (marble white) and Metallic Mirror Gold Gloss.
+I used a mix of four: IQ Color Trend Gold and Lavendar, Color Smooth Marmor (marble white) and Metallic Mirror Gold Gloss, all from Europapier.
 I mixed the papers randomly getting three different kinds of triangles.

 What you’ll do: